Baffles (submarine): Use of towed array sonars

-Most present-day submarines and ships carry a towed array sonar: a sonar sensor mounted on a long tow cable streamed out behind the vessel.
-This detects acoustic energy in the area behind the ship, reducing the need for baffle-clearing maneuvers.
+Nuclear submarines of the late Cold War and contemporary era, starting with the Soviet Project 667BDR, Project 671RTM/K, and American USS Narwhal, and ships, especially those equipped for anti-submarine warfare, carry a towed array sonar: a sonar sensor mounted on a long tow cable streamed out behind the vessel.
+This detects acoustic energy in the area behind the ship, reducing or even removing the need for baffle-clearing maneuvers.
 One reason for this is that towed-array sonars typically have a different frequency response than hull-mounted sonar sensors.
-Towed array sensors have conical-shaped beams and as a result, have extremely poor directivity in the "end-fire" regions of the array.
+Towed array sensors have conical-shaped beams and these beams become very broad when steered in a direction aligned with the array elements, known as the "end-fire" direction.
+As a result, have poor directivity in the "end-fire" regions of the array.